-In addition, the differences between "training services" and "educational consulting services" were unclear under PRC law with no laws specifically providing that the scope of "educational consulting services" is not broad enough to cover "after-school training services" until August 22, 2018 when the State Council issued the Opinion on the Supervising After-school Tutoring Institutions, or the State Council Circular 80, which explicitly provides that after-school training institutions shall not provide training services to primary and secondary students in the form of consulting.
-We operate our online education services in China primarily through Dasheng Zhixing whose permitted scope of business as set forth in its business license includes educational consulting, but does not explicitly cover the provision of training services to primary and secondary students.
-While it remains unclear whether the State Council Circular 80 on the provision of training services to primary and secondary students.
-While it remains unclear whether the State Council Circular 80 on of training services to primary and secondary students, we cannot assure you that government authorities would not take a view that Dasheng Zhixing is operating beyond its permitted scope of business, in which case we may be subject to fines or confiscation of the gains derived from the non-compliant operations and may be required to cease the non-compliant operations.
+In addition, the differences between "training services" and "educational consulting services" were unclear under PRC law with no laws specifically providing that the scope of "educational consulting services" is not broad enough to cover "after-school training services" until August 6, 2018 when the State Council issued the Opinion on the Development of Supervising After-school Tutoring Institutions, or the State Council Circular 80, which explicitly provides that after-school training institutions shall not provide training services to primary and secondary students in the form of consulting.
+We operate our online education services in China primarily through Dasheng Zhixing before the fourth quarter of 2021 and through Shenzhen Zhixing after the fourth quarter of 2021 whose permitted scope of business as set forth in its business license includes educational consulting, but does not explicitly cover the provision of training services to primary and secondary students.
+While it remains unclear whether the State Council Circular 80 would be applied equally to both offline and online education services, due to the prohibition under the State Council Circular 80 on the provision of training services to primary and secondary students in the form of consulting, we cannot assure you that government authorities would not take a view that Dasheng Zhixing is operating beyond its permitted scope of business, in which case we may be subject to fines or confiscation of the gains derived from the non-compliant operations and may be required to cease the non-compliant operations.

-The MOE, jointly with other certain PRC government authorities, promulgated the Implementation Opinions on Regulating Online After-School Training Opinions, which became effective on July 12, 2019.
+The MOE, jointly with other certain PRC government authorities, promulgated the Implementation Opinions on Regulating Online After-School Training, or the Online After-School Training Opinions, which became effective on July 12, 2019.
 The Online After-School Training Opinions are intended to regulate academic after-school training involving internet technology provided to students in primary and secondary schools.
 Among other things, the Online After-School Training Opinions require that online after-school training institutions shall file with the competent provincial education regulatory authorities before October 31, 2019 and that such education regulatory authorities shall, jointly with other provincial government authorities, review such filings and the qualifications of the online after-school training institutions submitting such filings.
-The Online After-School Training Opinions as earies of new regulatory requirements, including (i) each class shall not last longer than 40 minutes and shall be taken at intervals of not less than 10 minutes; (ii) live streaming classes provided to students receiving compulsory education shall not end later than 9:00 p.m.; (iii) where fees are charged based on the number of classes, fees are not allowed to be collected in a lump sum for more than 60 class-hours, and where fees are charged based on the length of the course, the fees shall not be collected in a lump sum for more than f00 class-hours, and (iv) instructors are required to obtain the necessary teacher qualification licenses.
+The Online After-School Training Opinions also impose a series of new regulatory requirements, including (i) each class shall not last longer than 40 minutes and shall be taken at intervals of not less than 10 minutes; (ii) live streaming classes provided to students receiving compulsory education shall not end later than 9:00 p.m.; (iii) where fees are charged based on the number of classes, fees are not allowed to be collected in a lump sum for more than 60 class-hours, and where fees are charged based on the length of the course, the fees shall not be collected for a course length of more than three months; and (iv) instructors are required to obtain the necessary teacher qualification licenses.
 According to the Online After-School Training Opinions, provincial education regulatory authorities shall promulgate local implementing rules regarding the above-mentioned filing requirements.